SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 band, the prediction 95% confidence interval, covers almost everything, indicating we really can't predict _anything._

-In professional statistician language: we got nuthin'.
+In professional statistician's language: we got nuthin'.

 We note a few enticing details:
 - The effect is ruined by 4 Republican victories by Reagan, Nixon, and the elder Bush.